 If you think Korean students have the weekend for recreation, think again.
 The official school days were originally Monday to Saturday, which didn’t make for happy students or teachers.

-Since 2010 (during my teaching assignment), the school schedule, has changed and loosened up.
+Since 2010, the school schedule, has changed and loosened up.
 Now the Korean public school system has two Saturdays per month, off.

 Update: A volunteer from the Korean Culture and Information Service(KOCIS) has informed me that “…since 2012, Korean public school system has every Saturdays off.”